Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Differentiable Weightless Controllers

 At deployment, the initial threshold operations required for the thermometer encoding should be implemented in a platform-dependent way.
 Commonly, actual sensor readings are obtained as integers from an \emph{analog-to-digital converter} (ADC), in which the initial bitvector \(b^{(0)}\) can be computed as fixed integer-to-thermometer lookup per sensor channel (the constants used for normalization and clipping are fixed after training, so they can be folded into the threshold values).

 Subsequently, actions can be computed using only LUT evaluations, popcounts and SRAM memory lookups: starting with \(b^{(0)}\), the bitvectors propagate through \(L\) LUT layers to produce \(b^{(L)}\).
 For each action head \(d\), we popcount its group \(G_d\) to obtain the integer \(s_{G_d}\).
-An SRAM then implements the mapping from this popcount to the emitted control word, \ie, \(s_{G_d} \mapsto \alpha_d \bigl(s_{G_d}/|G_d| - \frac{1}{2}\bigr) + \beta_d\) and, \eg for SAC, the subsequent \(\tanh\).
+An SRAM then implements the mapping from this popcount to the emitted control word, \ie, \(s_{G_d} \mapsto \alpha_d \bigl(s_{G_d}/|G_d| - \frac{1}{2}\bigr) + \beta_d\) and, for SAC, the subsequent \(\tanh\).
 In practice, the table would output an integer actuator command.
-Note that, unlike the standard DWN classification head, no temperature parameter \(\tau\) is required, simplifying hyperparameter tuning.